tomas-skalicky/coin_trading_algorithms__python/README.md

 1. Open `broken_supports_algorithm.ipynb` in the started Jupyter Notebook editor.
-1. Click on "Run" for each code snippet, starting with the first code snippet and following with the second one, third one, etc.

-NOTE 1: The last code snippet triggers the simulation; either `currency_pair_evaluator.evaluate_one_time_frame_and_draw_and_close(..)` or `currency_pair_evaluator.evaluate_multiple_time_frames_and_draw_and_close(..)`.
+1. Click on "Run" for each code snippet, starting with the first code snippet and following with the second one, third one, etc. The last code snippet triggers the simulation; either `currency_pair_evaluator.evaluate_one_time_frame_and_draw_and_close(..)` or `currency_pair_evaluator.evaluate_multiple_time_frames_and_draw_and_close(..)`.

-NOTE 2: This algorithm is not used for a real trading, hence no secrets are necessary.
+NOTE: This algorithm is not designed to be used for a real trading, hence no secrets are necessary.

 ## Dictionary

-The **base currency** is the currency kept long term due to limited volatility and high liquidity.
+The **base currency** is the currency kept long term due to its limited volatility and high liquidity.
 The **market (=target) currency** is the currency which ups and downs expressed in the base currency wanted to be leveraged to achieve profit.
-The **currency pair** BTC-USDT consists of the market currency BTC and base currency USDT.
+The **currency pair** BTC-USDT consists of the market currency BTC and the base currency USDT.

 From https://en.wikipedia.org/wiki/Support_and_resistance :